 Prakash Javadekar Releases First Look of APJ Abdul Kalam Biopic

-File photo: Scientist APJ Abdul Kalam addressing press conference after testing of Agni Missile in New Delhi.
-(Image: Getty Images)
+Titled 'APJ Abdul Kalam: The Missile Man', the film is a joint venture between Hollywood and Telugu film industry and will release by the end of 2020.

+Prakash Javadekar unveils first look of 'APJ Abdul Kalam: The Missile Man'

-New Delhi: Information and Broadcasting Minister Prakash Javadekar on Sunday unveiled the first look of biopic on former president A P J Abdul Kalam.
+Information and Broadcasting Minister Prakash Javadekar on Sunday unveiled the first look of biopic on former president APJ Abdul Kalam.

 The film, which features popular south actor Ali in the title role, is produced by Jagadeesh Daneti, Suvarna Pappu and Martini Films' Johnny Martin.